 Egg freezing is a potential solution for a variety of women with a cancer diagnosis or who worry they may not be ready to become mothers before their biological clock starts winding down.
-Tech companies, like Google and Facebook, have also directed the spotlight at egg freezing since they offer financial support for female employees who want to put their parenting plans on hold while they pursue their career track.
+Hundreds of companies across the country have also directed the spotlight at egg freezing since they offer financial support for female employees who want to put their parenting plans on hold for a number of reasons.

 Who Is a Candidate For Egg Freezing?

 If you’re considering egg freezing as a potential option, it’s important to weigh the pros and cons with your gynecologist and/or a fertility specialist.

 You have a medical condition or require a medical treatment that threatens future fertility

 The best candidates for egg freezing are young women who have received a cancer diagnosis – or some other medical diagnosis – that threatens their future fertility.
 Sometimes fertility is compromised directly by the disease or condition, other times it’s the treatment that causes infertility.
 In either case, egg freezing allows women the opportunity to preserve their eggs so they can work on healing and treating the disease.
 Then, later on, the eggs can be thawed, fertilized and transferred into her womb – or the womb of a gestational surrogate – via IVF.

 You’re approaching mid-30s and are in love with your career